HJpierzchala/GNX/README.md

 ---
 ## Use of sample data

-In the repository, you will find a folder called sample data, which contains observational data along with several GNSS products.
+In the repository, you will find a folder called sample data, which contains observation RINEX file along with several GNSS products.
 To test the program, use them in the prepared scripts: PPP, SPP, STEC, and SIS Session.
 This will allow you to quickly test the basic functions of the program.
 In the scripts, you only need to substitute the appropriate paths to the sample data.

 ---
 ## Features

 ### Precise Point Positioning (PPP)
-- Code-based, phase-based and uncombined PPP
+- PPP with GPS and Galileo
 - Kalman filter framework (EKF)
 - Satellite and receiver corrections (PCO/PCV, tides, troposphere, relativity)